Usability engineering: Evaluation methods

+Software applications and development tools

-There are a variety of online resources that make the job of a usability engineer a little easier.
+There are a variety of online resources that make the job of a usability engineer easier.
+Online tools do not substitute for a complete usability engineering analysis.
 Some examples of these include:

 The Web Metrics Tool Suite

-This is a product of the National Institute of Standards and Technology.
+This is a product of the US National Institute of Standards and Technology.
 This toolkit is focused on evaluating the HTML of a website versus a wide range of usability guidelines and includes: